At its founding in 1937, Queens College was hailed

 students from more than 150 nations.
 A member of Phi Beta Kappa, Queens College

-was recently ranked number one in New York and number two nationwide by the Washington Monthly in the category of “Best Bang for the Bucks.”
+was recently ranked number two nationwide by the Washington Monthly in the category of “Best Bang for the Bucks.”
 The college earned this distinction by giving its students an exceptional education for a modest price and because of our “contribution to the public good” in the categories of social mobility (recruiting and graduating low-income students), research (producing cutting-edge research and PhDs), and service (encouraging students to give something back to their country).

 north because of the quality of its many undergraduate and graduate programs.

 Queens College also was cited in a report published by the Education

 Trust as being one of only five colleges in the U.S. that do a good job serving

 low-income students.
 This was based on the college’s graduation rate, low

 tuition, and the amount of need-based financial aid it awards to students.

 The beautiful campus consists of 80 acres lined